Heath comes back with a bang as USWNT cruises past Mexico in Olympic tune-up

 While Kristie was struggling to return to the national team, her younger sister Sam was becoming a USWNT star.
 Now, the sisters look ready to play a vital role for the U.S. at the Olympics, and the Mewis renaissance was on full display as the pair started together for the second straight game and combined for the opening goal against Mexico

 Kristie found Sam in the box, and the younger Mewis slammed home with the aid of a slight deflection.
-The moment was punctuated by a mid-air chest bump, and enhanced by the knowledge there will be more to come from the midfield siblings.
+It was the first time in USWNT history two sisters had combined for a goal, and it was punctuated by a mid-air chest bump afterwards.

+"I just had a feeling when I passed it to her that she was just going to take a touch and score," Kristie said.

+"[Sam] texted me before the game and said: 'If we have a sister-sister goal we have to chest bump after.'
+So of course it happens!"

 Press is a lock starter